Blended & Flexible Workplace Training Solutions:

-Blended Work Experience Programme
+Blended Work Experience/Insight Programme

 Sector: Financial and Professional Services

-Role in this project: Instructional designer
+Role in this project: Instructional designer and learning content developer

 Click the workbook to find out more